bhumitattarde/bhumitattarde/README.md

 <br/> -->

 <p align="center">
 Hello!
-I’m an engineering sophomore currently working as a Software Engineering Intern at smallcase and as a Student Software Developer for Google Summer of Code 2021 at KDE.
+I’m a junior year engineering student currently working as a Software Engineering Intern at smallcase.
 I have varying interests that range from algorithmic trading and FinTech to full-stack web development.
 </p>

 <p align="center">
-I’ve previously interned as a software development engineer at Zerodha and CAGT.
-Both of these experiences have taught me a lot about writing performant yet maintainable production-ready code.
+I’ve previously worked as Student Software Developer for Google Summer of Code and as a Software Engineer Intern for Zerodha and CAGT.
+All these experiences have taught me a lot about writing performant yet maintainable production-ready code.
 I’m a staunch advocate of open-source software and FOSS philosophy.
 I regularly contribute to KDE’s KIO-FUSE, and maintain Zerodha’s CPPKiteConnect.
-I’ve traded Indian equity markets for a brief period of time and love leveraging technology to generate alpha.
+I’ve traded Indian equity markets for a brief period of time and love leveraging programming to generate alpha.
 Take a look at my previous work experience <a href="https://www.bhumit.net/#Experience">here</a>.
 </p>

 <br/>